USGS-R/WQ-Review/README.md

 If an error appears about "Rtools not installed", ignore this message, Rtools is not required for the devtools functions you will use.

 ##Step 3.
-Install the QWToolbox package from Github.
+Install the WQ-Review package from Github.

 Open R-studio in 32-bit mode if it is not already open and type the following commands in the console: